Selections from near the beginning and ending of “Can’t Stop Falling/A Caregiver’s Love Story” to be published this fall

 What’s so hard is seeing you helpless to protest.
 The day will come when you will start shutting down.
 No, it’s already come.
 The first sign I should have seen, when you stopped cooking.
 Cottie dated it exactly: she’d come to visit and was watching you stir the soup or stew with difficulty.
 The day after Cottie left you told me you couldn’t cook any more, offering no reasons or excuses.
 It flabbergasted me so much that I guess I didn’t stop to put two and two together.

-You sleep more, just as the books say you will once the dying process becomes real.
+You sleep more, just as the books say a person does when leaving becomes real.
 Words have already lost most of their significance.
-Well, all words save the silly love song I sing to you six or seven times every night: “You are my mouser, my wonderful mouser, I love you madly, I love you so.
+Well, all words save the silly love song I sing to you six times every night: “You are my mouser, my wonderful mouser.
+I love you madly, I love you so.
 You love me too, I know you do.
-You are my mouser, my wonderful mouser, I love you so…..”
+You are my mouser, my wonderful mouser, I love you so.”

 You eat less and less.
-At first it was whatever I cooked, as long as it was cut into small pieces, then softer stuff, then pureed stuff—which I knew you didn’t like.
-For some time both Mildred and I have known that you stuff food in the back of your mouth.
-When I’d brush your teeth at night all kinds of food would come out; sometimes it stayed in your mouth all night.
+At first you tried to eat whatever I cooked, as long as it was cut into small pieces.
+Then I made softer stuff, then pureed it—which I knew you didn’t like.
+Both Mildred and I knew you stuffed food in the back of your mouth.
 I was mad at first.
-I didn’t know if it was because you didn’t want it, didn’t like it, or couldn’t eat it.
+I didn’t know if it was because you didn’t want food, didn’t like it, or couldn’t eat it.

-Whatever the case, I should have seen that you were choosing a new diet.
-I should have listened to Mildred telling me that whatever you wanted was ok, even if it was just cottage cheese, bits of peaches, yoghurt.
+I should have seen you were choosing a new diet.
+I should have listened to Mildred telling me that whatever you wanted was ok, even if it was just cottage cheese, bits of peaches, or yogurt.
 I kept thinking you needed more to sustain yourself.
-Maybe you were already starting to sustain yourself on some kind of spiritual energy.
+I should have guessed you were starting to sustain yourself on some kind of spiritual energy.

 I see that you need more covers these days.
 Do you remember back in the nursing home how you’d always throw off the blankets, and sometimes shirts or sweaters?
-How you were always too hot, even when I, lying right next to you in the narrow hospital bed, shivered?
+How you were always too hot, even when I shivered, lying right next to you in the narrow hospital bed?